 In honor of the Royal Wedding of Prince Harry and Meghan Markle, I present to you… The Golden Girls 1988 Royal Variety Performance!
 What do these two things have to do with each other?
 Well, not much, really, but I thought it would be fun to mark the occasion by remembering the time the Girls hobnobbed with British royalty for a day.
 It’s one of those things that you can hardly believe actually happened, but it did!
-The Queen Mother (that’s the current monarch, Queen Elizabeth II’s late mum) was a huge fan of The Golden Girls and arranged for them to perform on the 1988 Royal Variety Performance, which was held at the London Palladium Theatre and broadcast live on the BBC.
+The Queen Mother (that’s the current monarch, Queen Elizabeth II’s late mother) was a huge fan of The Golden Girls and arranged for them to perform on the 1988 Royal Variety Performance, which was held at the London Palladium Theatre on November 21st and broadcast live on the BBC.
 Check out the footage below:

 Now for a bit of background about the whole thing from Wikipedia:

 The Royal Variety Performance is a televised variety show held annually in the United Kingdom to raise money for the Royal Variety Charity (of which Queen Elizabeth II is life-patron).
 It is attended by senior members of the British Royal Family.
 The evening’s performance is presented as a live variety show, usually from a theatre in London and consists of family entertainment that includes comedy, music, dance, magic and other specialty acts.